Art by Shoaib Pasha.

 Using the net/elementary charge relation (see Rule 159), one can find that it is impossible for an object to have a net negative charge of 2.00 × 10⁻¹⁹ Coulombs, as such a net force would require 1.25 electrons, violating quantization.

-XII.II Electric Force.
+XII.III Electric Force.

 # Electric Force: The force produced by the Electric Charge inherent to all matter.
 Also known as "Coulomb's Force" or "Electrostatic Force".
+Electric force is a conservative force, which matters considerably, as explained in Section XV.

 # P. Rule .
 Law of Electric Force (Coulomb's Law): VECTOR.